jwszol-classes/tp-2022-mik305/README.md

 Description:

-- The project was made in C++ and ImGui.
+- The project was made in C++ and OpenGL library and it's extensions
 - The project solves the problem of a control system of the lift in the building.
 - As in result of the project, the authors improved their programming skills and team working.